Ras Abrouq: Geography

+Geographically, it forms the northernmost point of the Dukhan region.
+The coastal area is relatively narrow, measuring about 3 km in width, in contrast to the wider sections of the Dukhan region further south.

 Archaeology

 Ras Abrouq is one of the most extensive Neolithic sites in Qatar.
 It has one of the highest proportions of Ubaid potsherds in Qatar.
 Excavations in the 1970s revealed a ring-like structure, hearths, Ubaid pottery, cairns, and stone tools dating to the Neolithic period.
 Many fish bones and snail shells were also recovered.
 G.H.
 Smith, an excavator of the site, suggested that it was a seasonal encampment and that its inhabitants had trade relations with nearby civilizations.

 Further archaeological excavations yielded Barbar ceramics originating from the Dilmun civilization dating to the third millennium BC.
 A number of chambered cairns dating to the same period contained 108 beads made of stone and shell.

-Excavations conducted during the mid-20th century uncovered potsherds of Seleucid characteristic and a cairnfield consisting of 100 burial mounds dating to the 3rd century BC.
+Excavations conducted during the mid-20th century uncovered potsherds with Seleucid characteristic and a cairnfield consisting of 100 burial mounds dating to the 3rd century BC.
 The relatively large number of cairns suggest a sizable sea-faring community prevailed in the area during this period.